FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Proposed Method

 \section{Proposed Method}

-In this part, we will introduce the network structure of the proposed FBSNet with the following parts: 1) Bottleneck residual unit (BRU); 2) Semantic information branch with channel attention module; 3) Spatial detail branch with spatial attention module; 4) Network with initial block and feature aggregation module.
+In this part, we will introduce the proposed FBSNet with the following parts: 1) Bottleneck Residual Unit (BRU); 2) Semantic Information Branch (SIB) with channel attention module; 3) Spatial Detail Branch (SDB) with spatial attention module; 4) Network with initial block and Feature Aggregation Module (FAM).